VikParuchuri/texify/README.md

 OCR is complicated, and texify is not perfect.
 Here are some known limitations:

+- The OCR is dependent on how you crop the image.
+If you get bad results, try a different selection/crop.
+Or try changing the `TEMPERATURE` setting.
 - Texify will OCR equations and surrounding text, but is not good for general purpose OCR.
 Think sections of a page instead of a whole page.
 - Texify was mostly trained with 96 DPI images, and only at a max 420x420 resolution.
 Very wide or very tall images may not work well.
 - It works best with English, although it should support other languages with similar character sets.